 Why Control Moisture?

-In a nutshell, moisture control can make your home more energy-efficient, less costly to heat and cool, more comfortable, and retard mold growth.
+In a nutshell, moisture control can make your home more energy-efficient, less costly to heat and cool, more comfortable, and delay mold growth.

 How Do I Control Moisture?

 Call AdvantaClean today at (804) 409-2934!

 Moisture problems exists anywhere building components are below grade, whether you have a basement, crawlspace, or slab foundation.
 You need to insulate as well as properly control moisture to create an energy-efficient and comfortable living space.

 Most water leakage results from water flowing through holes, cracks, and other discontinuities into the home's basement walls or from water wicking into the cracks and pores of porous building materials, such as masonry blocks, concrete, or wood.
 These tiny cracks and pores can absorb water in any direction -- even upward.

 The best approaches for preventing these problems will depend on climate, your type of insulation, and style of construction.
 For existing homes, some of the ways to control moisture include: